polkascan/py-substrate-metadata-docs/docs/hydradx/omnipool.md

 ---------
 ### BuyLimitNotReached
-Minimum limit has not been reached during trade.
+Slippage protection - minimum limit has not been reached.

 ---------
 ### FeeOverdraft